mirajpatel19/Portfolio/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;profitable movies? and what is the average duration of top 5 most profitable movie?
 In the end, I am able to predict
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;what qualities makes a movie blockbuster.
 For a movie to be a blockbuster it must have genres as either drama, comedy, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;thriller, action, or adventure.
 Some of these casts such as Samuel L. Jackson, Robert De Niro, Bruce Willis, Matt Damon, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;and Morgan Freeman.
 The average runtime should be around 111 minutes.
-The movie must be in these languages: English, Français, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Español, Deutsch, and Pусский.
+The movie must be in these languages:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;English, Français, Español, Deutsch, and Pусский.
 The average budget must be around 43 million dollars.
 It a movie has
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;all of those things, on average the movie will have a profit of around 111 million dollars.<br />

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**TED Talks**<br />